 where b expresses the floatability, b=g/qv, θv' is the fluctuation of the potential temperature and w’ the fluctuation of the vertical velocity component.

-An important constrain of the LES approach however is the mesh criteria, based on the fundamental principle of the LES approach, the resolved part of the turbulent should be important enough [36] with a minimum criterion that consists of a characteristic cutting scale in the inertial zone of the turbulent spectrum [37].
+An important constrain of the LES approach however is the mesh criteria, based on the fundamental principle of the LES approach, the resolved part of the turbulent should be important enough [19] with a minimum criterion that consists of a characteristic cutting scale in the inertial zone of the turbulent spectrum [22].
+Since the same turbulent intensity can correspond to different turbulent spectrums, producing a reference method to build a representation of atmospheric turbulence from an LES point of view would be a great improvement.

+Based on this state of the art, some recommendations should be proposed towards harmonization of CFD practices including:

+the turbulence model should consider the influence of the thermal gradient on the turbulence generation of suppression;

+the atmospheric turbulence anisotropy should be considered as a target when developing atmospheric dispersion models;

+developing of LES harmonized practices to build the input turbulence.

+Harmonization between model input data

+The objective of harmonization between AT&Model is to achieve input data for each model considering their respective domains of use.
+Some simplifications describing ABL, particularly in the regulatory context, are sometimes necessary such as the stationary nature of ABL over the modelling period.
+Indeed, as defined by Stull [25] the atmospheric boundary layer is the part of the troposphere directly influenced by the presence of the Earth's surface such as it responds to surface forcing on time scales of the order of an hour.
+Starting from a hypothesis of stationary it is necessary to make a choice on the vertical speed gradient and the vertical temperature gradient.
+These gradients are mainly due to the effects of air friction on the ground and heat exchanges between the ground and the atmosphere.
+These exchanges vary with the diurnal cycle, weather conditions and the nature of the soil.
+At the end, a harmonization of meteorological data pre-process means focusing on fundamental values describing ABL, such as Monin-Obukhov Lenght (LMO), friction velocity u*, wind speed (m/s) at an altitude reference, the roughness, and the turbulent sensible heat flux.
+Meteorological profiles construction will be given in detail in the next section.

 From meteorological conditions to AT&Model flow input data

 Depending on the context, the nature and completeness of the flow data are fundamentally different.
 Mean wind at a reference altitude and information about the atmospheric turbulence stability seems the minimal set of data to characterize the flow.
 A frequently used characterization of atmospheric turbulence stability is the turbulence classification scheme originally developed by Pasquill [12].
 It categorized the atmospheric turbulence into six stability classes named A, B, C, D, E and F with class A corresponding to the extremely unstable cases, and class F to the moderately stable cases.
-In the context of an emergency, directly observed data by first responders or extraction for meteorological corrected forecast [18] can be scarce.
+In the context of an emergency, directly observed data by first responders or extraction for meteorological corrected forecast [26] can be scarce.
 Measured mean wind at a reference altitude and observation in situ, such as daytime insolation or cloudiness during the night, may be sometimes the only valid data available.
-Then, from [19] it is possible to diagnose a Pasquill turbulence type.
+Then, from [24] it is possible to diagnose a Pasquill turbulence type.
 For the simpler models such as Gaussian, shallow layer or integral, these Pasquill classes very often constitute a direct input.